superDuperCyberTechno/nomo/README.md

 * `blue`
 * `yellow`

-Example: Add the following to your .vimrc to change the tint to green:
+Example: Add the following to your .vimrc to change the main color to green:
 `let g:nomo_color='green'`

 **Please note: At this point in time, plugin support is very limited.
 However, all suggestions are welcome.**